Sydney-Informatics-Hub/hello-nextflow/docs/session1/01_helloworld.md

 `ls` is a Linux shell command that lists directory contents of files and directories.
 It provides valuable information about files, directories, and their attributes.

-`ls` will display the contents of the current directory.
+`ls` will display the contents of the current directory:

 ```bash
 ls